Home

 The future

-A lot of considerations made during all the years I spent to improve and fix VA, take me to the crucial decision of NOT create a commercial version of VA.
-Or, in other words, to continue improving VA only for free.
-A lot of new functions and bug has been fixed starting with the 10.0 version of VA, that likely could have been the first commercial release.
-So, please continue using VA and thank you for encouraging me with your feedback and - sometime - your donations.
+Many reflections over the years spent improving and fixing VA led me to the crucial decision not to create a commercial version of VA.
+In other words, to keep enhancing VA as freeware.
+Numerous new features have been added, and many bugs have been fixed since version 10.0, which likely would have been the first commercial release.
+So, please continue using VA, and thank you for supporting me with your feedback and—at times—your donations.

 Latest VA reviews, articles: